Culture of Allentown, Pennsylvania: American Civil War

+The Soldiers and Sailors Monument, located on Allentown's center square on South 7th Street, was erected on October 19, 1899, in honor of Union Army soldiers from Allentown and local Lehigh Valley towns and boroughs who died in combat in the American Civil War.
+In April 1861, the 47th Pennsylvania Infantry Regiment from Allentown and its suburbs was deployed to defend the national capital in Washington, D.C., and later launched bold and effective attacks on Confederate positions, tilting the Civil War in the Union's favor.

+Industrial Revolution

-In the 1800s, Allentown was one of the cities and regions that sparked the Industrial Revolution as the city emerged as an early national mining and industrial manufacturing hub.
-Allentown's Lehigh Canal, which afforded the city and region the ability to utilize the Lehigh River for the transport of coal, iron, steel, and other products from the region to primary consumer markets in New York City, Philadelphia, and other major markets made the city a center of early American industrialization, which continued until foreign competitors, regulations, trade practices, manufacturing costs, innovation and other trends combined to force its deterioration beginning in the late 1970s and continuing throughout the 1980s.
+In the early 19th century, Allentown was one of the cities and regions that sparked the Industrial Revolution in the United States as the city emerged as an early national mining and industrial manufacturing hub.
+Allentown's Lehigh Canal, which afforded the city and region the ability to utilize the Lehigh River for the transport of anthracite coal, iron ore, steel, and other products from the region to nation's largest markets, especially New York City and Philadelphia made Allentown a center of early American industrialization, which continued until the late 20th century when foreign competition, regulations, trade practices, manufacturing costs, innovation and other trends combined to force substantial downsizings, bankruptcies, and outsourcing of many of these traditionally strong regional manufacturing industries.

+Immigration

-Migration to Allentown and the region continued in the 19th and 20th century with additional inflow of German immigrants followed by waves of Italians and Asians.
+Migration to Allentown and the region continued through most of the 19th and 20th century with additional German immigrants followed by waves of Italians and Asians.
 In the late 20th century, Hispanics, primarily Puerto Ricans arriving directly from Puerto Rico or indirectly from nearby New Jersey and New York City, immigrated to the city and currently comprise a sizable percentage of the city's population.

-As of 2010, Allentown's demographic composition was 43.2% White (non-Hispanic), 42.8% Hispanic, 11.6% Black, and 2.2% Asian.
+As of the 2010 census, Allentown's demographic composition was 43.2% White (non-Hispanic), 42.8% Hispanic, 11.6% Black, and 2.2% Asian.

+Rust Belt reputation

-In the late 20th and early 21st century, Allentown's image and character as a rugged industrial Rust Belt city has been bolstered globally in numerous movies, television shows, and songs.
+In the late 20th and early 21st century, Allentown's image and character as one of the nation's most prominent examples of a rugged industrial Rust Belt city was reflected globally in the city's appearance in several movies, television shows, and songs.